Dainita/MechaCar_Statistical_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/97318406/165226366-50b5480c-2cf8-4f86-b46f-194962d704ec.png)

-Based on the common 0.05 signifigance level, with the p-value of 0.06028, there is no significant evidence to reject the null hypothesis.
+Based on the common 0.05 significance level, with the p-value of 0.06028, there is not significant evidence to reject the null hypothesis.

 ### Hypothesis(each manufacturing lot)
 H<sub>0</sub>: PSI for each manufacturing lot is statistically different from the population mean of 1,500 pounds per square inch.